ABOUT OUR GRANT

 CULTURE & ENVIRONMENT

-The culture and environment committee will focus on charitable initiatives that cultivate, develop, educate and enrich visual or performing arts; improve, enhance or restore the surroundings; encourage research, public awareness and education relating to the environment; promote conservation of our natural resources; restore, preserve, revitalize or enhance recreational facilities; or promote animal welfare in the following counties of Massachusetts: Essex, Middlesex or Suffolk.
+The culture and environment committee will focus on charitable initiatives that cultivate, develop, educate and enrich visual or performing arts; improve, enhance or restore the surroundings; encourage research, public awareness and education relating to the environment; promote conservation of our natural resources; restore, preserve, revitalize or enhance recreational facilities; or promote animal welfare in the following counties of Massachusetts: Essex, Middlesex, Suffolk or Norfolk.

-The education committee will focus on charitable initiatives that advance learning opportunities and improve education in the following counties of Massachusetts: Essex, Middlesex or Suffolk.
+The education committee will focus on charitable initiatives that advance learning opportunities and improve education in the following counties of Massachusetts: Essex, Middlesex, Suffolk or Norfolk.

 The health committee will focus on charitable initiatives that improve the mental and/or physical well being of people living in the following counties of Massachusetts: Essex, Middlesex or Suffolk..